rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/README.md

           value: 'echo "Overall status: $(tasks.status)";echo "Logs:";tkn pr logs $(context.pipelineRun.name)'
 ```

+Take note:
+* The `Pipeline` is making use of a Tekton variable.
+More information on these variables can be found at [this link](https://tekton.dev/docs/pipelines/variables/).
+* The `Pipeline` is using a `ClusterTask`.
+It is similar to a `Task` but it is cluster scoped.
+For a list of `ClusterTasks` install on your cluster run: oc get ClusterTasks

 Update the `Pipeline` by running:
 ```bash
 oc apply -f greetings-pipeline.yaml